lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 The :c:func:`lwm2m_carrier_event_handler` function must be implemented by your application.
 This is shown in the :ref:`lwm2m_carrier` sample.
-A weak implementation is included in :file:`nrf/lib/bin/lwm2m_carrier/os/lwm2m_carrier.c`.
+A ``__weak`` implementation is included in :file:`nrf/lib/bin/lwm2m_carrier/os/lwm2m_carrier.c`.

-Following are the various LwM2M carrier library events which are also listed in :file:`nrf/lib/bin/lwm2m_carrier/include/lwm2m_carrier.h`.
+Following are the various LwM2M carrier library events that are also listed in :file:`nrf/lib/bin/lwm2m_carrier/include/lwm2m_carrier.h`.

 * :c:macro:`LWM2M_CARRIER_EVENT_INIT`:

   * This event indicates that the carrier library has been successfully initialized.
     :ref:`nrf_modem` is initialized and can be used.
-See :ref:`req_appln_limitations`).
+    See :ref:`req_appln_limitations`.
-    The application can now attach to the network.

   * If CA certificates are not already present in the modem, they can be written when receiving this event (and before attaching to the network).
-    The CA certificates needed for your device depends on your network operator.
+    The CA certificates needed for your device depend on your network operator.
-    The LwM2M carrier library will apply these certificates during certain out-of-band FOTA operations.
+    The LwM2M carrier library will apply these certificates during certain out-of-band FOTA updates.
     See :ref:`lwm2m_carrier` sample for an example of how these certificates are written to the modem using :ref:`modem_key_mgmt` library.

-* :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_DOWN`, :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_UP`:
+* :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_DOWN`:

   * These events indicate that the device must connect to, or disconnect from the LTE network.
+    They occur during the bootstrapping process and FOTA.

+* :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_UP`:

+  * These events indicate that the device must connect to, or disconnect from the LTE network.
-    They occur during the bootstrapping process, startup, and during FOTA.
+    They occur during the bootstrapping process, startup, and FOTA.

 * :c:macro:`LWM2M_CARRIER_EVENT_BOOTSTRAPPED`: